 No one tells BIble stories as I do.
 I can do so in a series, in a one-time performance/lecture, in a weekend shabbaton format or in a theatre setting.
 One things is for sure: have stories, will travel, and all at a reasonable cost.
 Please use the contact button to invite me.

-You will also find every week my commentary on the Torah portion (Drash).
+You will also find samples of my commentary on the Torah in the drash section of the website (Drash).
 So succinctly is the Torah written and so explosive are its stories, that one can comment differently on these sections year after year and never exhaust the material.
 These commentaries (or drashes) will also give you an idea of how I approach the Hebrew Bible and how you too can begin to read it for yourself.
 I am not a professional Bible scholar and you need not be one either.
 All that is required is a careful reading of the text and an inquisitive mind to discover the many delights this text holds and reveals.
 After all, the book that opens with the creation of difference follows quickly with the injunction to observe.
 And what after all is revelation but observing the difference without which nothing exists?